danieloselu3/urban_umbrella/README.md

 # Urban Umbrella
-A personal healthcare project building analytic platform using DBT and Postgres, while leveraging Astro for orchestration
+A healthcare project building analytic platform using DBT and Postgres, while leveraging Astro for orchestration